shank959/Nomad/README.md

 	npm install --global yarn
 Generate the yarn.lock file using the command:

-	yarn
+	yarn install

-PLACEHOLDER - *explain how to gain access to MongoDB database*
+The Application is already connected to the mongoDB database.
+The server string is included within Server files.

+To run the application, begin by starting the Node JS application defined within the Server.js.
+To do so, navigate to the Server directory of the project's working files:

-Next, you’ll need to connect to the database using the command:
+Next, you’ll need to connect to thusing the command:

 	node Server.js